 I spent my school-age summer days outside for the most part, but on rainy days I stayed inside with daytime television, which is how I came to dig game shows.
 I watched them all, but the only one I made appointment television was Password, the word game of the stars.

 I wasn’t around 1961 when Password debuted, but I understand that the 1950s quiz-show scandals had made networks cautious of big-money games that relied on knowledge.
 Password had an element of knowledge in that players gave one-word clues trying to get each other to guess the password.
 But celebrities were invited to play each week, allowing for banter that lightened play.
 And CBS lured Allen Ludden away from The GE College Bowl to host, lending the program an intellectual air.
 Most importantly, the stakes were low; the most anbody could win on the game was $500.
 These hedges against the 1950s quiz-show excesses gave the game its considerable charm.
-This 1962 clip with Jack Benny shows not only that charm but how the game was played.
+This 1962 clip shows not only that charm but how the game was played.

 Did you catch the theme music?
 It’s called Holiday Jaunt, which was composed by Kurt Rehfield.
 It seems too stuffy and pretentious to be a game-show theme, if you ask me, but I think it’s a nice piece of music on its own.
 Here it is in its entirety.